ArchangelX360/gradle-icon-generator-plugin/README.md

 ## Repository structure

-The Gradle plugin which constitute the main deliverable of this assignement is located under `buildSrc`.
+The Gradle plugin which constitute the main deliverable of this assignement is located under `icon-generator-plugin`.

 ```
-├── buildSrc                  #
+├── icon-generator-plugin         #
 │   ├── build.gradle              # deliverable of the assignement
 │   └── src                       #
+└── examples
-└── example-project-intellij
+    ├── example-project-intellij
     │   ├── build.gradle
     │   └── intellij-community    # submodule of IntelliJ IDEA community git repo to showcase the plugin's performance
     └── example-project-minimal
         ├── build.gradle
         └── src                   # very simple project to tryout the plugin

 ```

-In a real world example, we would have made the plugin part of its dedicated project instead, and add tooling to release it as a regular Gradle plugin.
+The `examples` directory is a playground to try out the plugin, editing, adding, removing files and running the plugin tasks.
-For the sake of simplicity and easy testing, this repository is a playground where example project can be created as subprojects in Gradle.
+For the sake of simplicity for reviewing the assignment, `icon-generator-plugin` is included with `includeBuild` to allow usage as a `buildscript` dependency for the example projects.

 ## How to use the plugin